-We admit that this logic seems counter intuitive, and even wrong, but if we are willing to dissociate ourselves from the incredible biologic urge for self-preservation, both of the individual and the species, and are willing to apply purely objective reasoning, the logical conclusions, while discomforting, are perhaps inevitable (there are several possible logical loopholes that might give permanent meaning and value to a finite physical life, we discuss them below and in more detail in our book Love - In Search of a Reason for Living).
+We admit that this logic seems counter intuitive, and even wrong, but if we are willing to dissociate ourselves from the incredible biologic urge for self-preservation, both of the individual and the species, and are willing to apply purely objective reasoning, the logical conclusions, while discomforting, are perhaps inevitable (there are several possible logical loopholes that might give permanent meaning and value to a finite physical life, we discuss them in more detail in our books).
 This is a very difficult conclusion to accept, it goes against our intuitive feelings about human life, and against our assumptions that individual physical lives have meaning and value.

 Yet if we are little more than doomed animals, our intuitive feeling of meaning and value would not be surprising.
 From the very beginning, to assure survival of any species, evolution would certainly have instilled in living creatures the feeling that there is a reason for them to exist, a reason for them to crawl out of the ocean and build cities.
 If there is no life after death, and our lives are in fact consumed by “nothing”, it is no wonder that our genetic heritage argues so strongly against that possibility.

-The same logic applies to the history of individuals not visited by a catastrophic event (note that our logic may be questioned by those who think we live in a block universe, we believe it is correct even in static block models).
-If you believe that each human being is nothing more than an individual physical entity, and therefore that there is no life after death, then at the time of their death each human being experiences the identical individual annihilation that all humankind would experience together if the earth was “destroyed” by a comet.
+The same logic applies to the history of individuals not visited by a catastrophic event (note that our logic may be questioned by those who think we live in a timeless block universe, we believe it is valid in all physical models of our universe).
+If you believe that each human being is nothing more than an individual physical entity, and therefore that there is no life after death, then at the time of their death each human being experiences the identical individual annihilation that all humankind would experience together if the earth was destroyed by a comet.

 If a human being named Bill dies at 12:00 noon, and there is no life after death, at 12:01 Bill is not “around” to be affected by his death.
 After 12:00 noon you could search the entire universe for Bill and you would not find him.
 If there is no life after death, the very moment after the event known as Bill’s death, Bill no longer exists, and Bill cannot be affected by anything, including his death.

 Admittedly, our conclusions about physical death are totally opposite to our “common sense” understanding of life.
 There are many arguments that purport to counter our logic, including assertions that a person’s life before physical death has “existential” meaning (we use “existential” in the sense of having meaning and purpose “in and of itself”).
-Yet most of the alternative arguments are based on the biophysics of existence before physical death.
+Yet most, perhaps all, of the relevant alternative arguments are based on the biophysics of existence before physical death.
 They are set in the time before death, within the causal sequence of events that precede death.
-We believe that none of the popular arguments adequately address the period after death (perhaps with the possible exception suggested by modern physics that is discussed below), and therefore none adequately answer the question of how a person who no longer exists can have a past, a present, or a future?
+We believe that none of the arguments adequately address the period after physical death, and therefore none answer the question of how a person who no longer exists can be conscious of, and be said to possess, a past, a present, or a future.